rust-lang/rfcs/text/3410-explicit-move-binding-mode.md

 *x += 2; // `a` is modified
 ```

+Note that this proposal likely requires an edition boundary unless
+complicated backwards-compatibility measures are employed.

 ---

 A similar possibility for the current proposal: The combination `mut ref` could